anonymo2239/Recipe-Guide-Application-with-SQL-Data-Analysis-2/README.md

 ## Technologies Used
-- C# * with Windows Forms for UI.
+- *C#* with Windows Forms for UI.
-- MS SQL * for database management.
+- *MS SQL* for database management.
-- * Visual Studio Code * as development environment.
+- Visual Studio* as development environment.

 ## Installation and Use

 #### Requirements:
-- Visual Studio Code or Visual Studio
+- Visual Studio
 - MS SQL Server
 - .NET Framework